 A great way to limit the amount of personal data flowing into your databases is by limiting its usage.
 This can be done by eliminating or reducing the number of databases, tables, and fields containing personal data, which will significantly reduce the complexity of complying to C-27.
 Here are a few de-identification techniques:

-• De-identify: modify personal information to reduce the chances that an individual can be directly identified from it.
+- De-identify: modify personal information to reduce the chances that an individual can be directly identified from it.

 Hashing methods are an example of de-identification as business users cannot identify individuals using the data.
 Still, the IT and Security teams can convert the hashes into identifiable data if required.
 De-identification techniques are allowed if appropriate processes and policies are in place to safeguard them.

 In AI systems, de-identification techniques still allow for predictive power.
 For example, without knowing an exact zip code, individuals from zip code 12345 will have similar characteristics.
 However, their predictive power is limited compared to the actual data.
-For example, it is impossible to calculate the distance between zip codes if they are hashed.
+For example, it is impossible to calculate the distance between zip codes if they are hashed. - Anonymize: modify personal information irreversibly and permanently in accordance with generally accepted best practices to ensure that no individual can be identified from the information, whether directly or indirectly, by any means.

 This is a rigorous privacy method that should not be the default in a data science strategy.
 By default, organizations should de-identify the data as much as they can and only use anonymization when there is no other choice.
 For example, free form texts and call transcriptions can contain very private and identifiable information that is quite complex to de-identify.
-In those cases, anonymization is required.
+In those cases, anonymization is required. - Generate synthetic data: create completely fake and realistic data based on existing data so that it is possible to develop analytics and AI applications without risking privacy issues.

 Nowadays, many tools and algorithms let organizations generate realistic synthetic data without jeopardizing real personal data.
 This technique enables organizations to build AI applications with any type of data, identifiable or not, on tabular, text, or even image data.